santichio/docs-org/sources/policies/assets/policy_template.md

 ## 3. References

 <!--
-    In this section describe which words/acronyms need to be defined for better comprehension of this document, in this document context.
+    In this section link some documents that this document refers.
 -->

 - [Document A](#);